grepdisc/withkindness/_posts/2021-08-27-Walk-With-Peace.md

   - Contemplative
 ---

-Live for the beloveds we have lost.
+Live for the beloveds we have lost.<br/>
 Live with the beloveds who are here.

-What we need to find is surrender.
+What we need to find is surrender.<br/>

-Life does not need to be this hard.
+Life does not need to be this hard.<br/>

-Needless suffering takes many forms.
+Needless suffering takes many forms.<br/>
 Inner peace and outer peace appear similar.

-We know both when we see them.
+We know both when we see them.<br/>

-We know both when we feel them.
+We know both when we feel them.<br/>
 We walk with peace and find peace where we walk.